-The AMC is satisfied that the medical program of the University of Sydney substantially meet the approved accreditation standards.
+The AMC is satisfied that the medical program of the University of Sydney, Sydney Medical School substantially meets the approved accreditation standards.

-The 31 October 2019 meeting of AMC Directors agreed:
+The 9 December 2021 meeting of AMC Directors agreed:

-- (i) that the four-year Doctor of Medicine (MD) medical program (MD2020) of the University of Sydney, Sydney Medical School be granted accreditation to 31 March 2025; and - (ii) that accreditation of the program is subject to the meeting the following conditions and to meeting the monitoring requirements of the AMC, including satisfactory progress reports and follow-up on the implementation of the medical program in 2021.
+- (i) that the four-year Doctor of Medicine (MD2020) medical program of the University of Sydney, Sydney Medical School's continues to substantially meet the accreditation standards; - (ii) that the four-year Doctor of Medicine (MD2020) medical program of the University of Sydney, Sydney Medical School's accreditation be confirmed to 31 March 2025; - (iii) that accreditation of the program continues to be subject to the meeting of the following remaining accreditation conditions and the monitoring requirements of the AMC, including satisfactory progress reports.